 and Cyclic Quadrilaterals

 .
 Again, once you've had a look, see if you can find the problems on the Curriculum Mapping Document and have a look at some of the related tasks.

 NRICH Resources for Every Occasion

 highlights NRICH tasks that can be used for a variety of purposes in the classroom.

 in which Alan Wigley invites us to take a closer look at the curriculum we offer to learners of mathematics.
 He questions whether it is the job of the teacher to make it easy for students.

 in which Paul Andrews attempts to establish a principle of worthwhile mathematical activity for all pupils.

 has links to a selection of NRICH tasks suitable for older students.

 describes how the NRICH team select solutions for publication on the site.

-Teachers can Register for our monthly email newsletter to be kept up to date with our latest news.
+Teachers can Register for our half termly email newsletter to be kept up to date with our latest news.